MicrosoftDocs/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/properties-visual-basic-add-in-model.md

 ### Remarks

 The **Version** property value is a string beginning with one or two digits, a period, and two digits; the rest of the string is undefined and may contain text or numbers.

 ## Visible

-For the **Window** object, returns or sets a [Boolean](../../Glossary/vbe-glossary.md#boolean-data-type) value that specifies the visibility of a window.
+For the **[Window](../user-interface-help/window-object-vba-add-in-object-model.md)** object, returns or sets a [Boolean](../../Glossary/vbe-glossary.md#boolean-data-type) value that specifies the visibility of a window.
 Read/write.

-For the **CodePane** object, returns a **Boolean** value that indicates whether the [code pane](../../Glossary/vbe-glossary.md#code-pane) is visible in the window.
+For the **[CodePane](../user-interface-help/codepane-object-vba-add-in-object-model.md)**, returns a **Boolean** value that indicates whether the [code pane](../../Glossary/vbe-glossary.md#code-pane) is visible in the window.
 Read-only.

-### Return values

-The **Visible** property returns the following values:
+The **Visible** property returns these values:

 |Value|Description|
 |:-----|:-----|